-As the weather gets warmer and the days get longer, we’re starting the get amped up for the most wonderful time of the year.
-We’re talkin’ New Zealand’s summer festival season.
-Across the country, lads and lasses will be locking in tickets to some of the best summer festivals our country has to offer, all promising an epic mash-up of beats, vibes and all round good times in the sunshine.
+Looking for a little inspiration to get you through the last of these cold, dark, wintery days?
+Well, it’s time to get yourself amped up for the most wonderful time of the year.
+We’re talkin’ New Zealand’s summer festival season, people.
+Across the country, we'll be locking in tickets to some of the best summer festivals our awesome country has to offer, all promising an epic mash-up of beats, good vibes and all round fun times in the sun.

-Keen to dive into the wonderful world of New Zealand summer festivals?
-Of course you do!
-To help you pick and choose, we’ve whipped up the ultimate guide to the best summer festivals in New Zealand.
-From the classic New Year’s parties to boutique one-day events and family-friendly weekends, here are all the festivals you need to be at this summer.
+So dust off your Birkenstocks, grab your crew and take your pick from the ultimate guide to the best summer festivals in New Zealand.
+From the classic New Year’s parties, to boutique one-day events and family-friendly weekends, here are all the festivals you need to be at this summer.
 Let the partying begin!

 Rhythm & Vines